jofas/struct_field_names_as_array/README.md

 [![Docs](https://img.shields.io/badge/docs-latest-blue.svg)](https://docs.rs/struct-field-names-as-array/latest/struct_field_names_as_array)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Provides the `FieldNamesAsArray` procedural macro.
+Provides the `FieldNamesAsArray` and `FieldNamesAsSlice` traits and procedural macros for deriving them.
-The macro adds the `FIELD_NAMES_AS_ARRAY` constant to the struct the macro is dervied on.
-The `FIELD_NAMES_AS_ARRAY` contains the field names of the given struct.
+The traits contain associated constants listing the field names of a struct.

-**Note:** The macro can only be derived from named structs.
+**Note:** The macros can only be derived from named structs.

 ## Table of Contents